jamescherti/jc-gentoo-portage/README.md

 ```

 Explicitly declaring `GOAMD64="v3"` in `/etc/portage/make-local.conf` ensures Portage applies hardware-specific optimizations to all compiled Go binaries.
 If this variable is omitted, the Go compiler defaults to `v1`, generating universally compatible but unoptimized code.
 A higher tier should only be set if the target processor explicitly supports the required instruction sets.

-### Managing Per-Package USE Flags (package.use)

-The `package.use/` directory is modular.
-You should read through the files and remove entries for software you do not intend to install.
-If you need a feature that is disabled globally in `make.conf` (like `nls` or `bluetooth`), do not enable it globally.
-Instead, enable it only for the specific package that requires it by creating a new entry in `package.use/`.

 ### Hardware-Specific and User-Specific Examples